Tong lau: Architecture

 Early tong lau buildings were generally long and narrow with a width of between 12 and 15 ft, determined by the length of the wooden beams.
 In Hong Kong's building regulations, tong lau refers to a building with any living space intended for more than one tenant.
 It is essentially a tenement building for residential and commercial use.
 The ground floor is reserved for commercial use, mostly by small businesses like retail shops and food vendors.
 The upper floors are for residential use, and cater to Chinese residents of Hong Kong.

 Most early tong lau were two-to-four stories tall, due to building regulations that initially limited the height of building to 1.25 times the width of the street with a maximum height of 35 ft.
 However, due to the influx of migrants from mainland China to Hong Kong in the 1950s, height control of buildings was relaxed in 1955, and some tong lau that were built after that might have nine or more floors and be built without lifts.
 The heyday of tong lau ended in the 1960s when population pressure resulted in many tong lau being demolished to make way for high-rise buildings, along with changes in building ordinances in order to allow for such high-rise buildings.

-Ke lau or qilou (騎樓. meaning "riding building"), is a form of tong lau with an arcade running alongside the road for pedestrian use.
-The term was originally "kelau with feet" (有腳騎樓 (yǒu jiǎo qí lóu, Jau5goek3 Ke4lau2)), which was first used in Canton's building regulations in 1912, and referred to the columns forming the colonnade that supported the projecting floors that "ride" above.
+The term ke lau was originally "kelau with feet" (有腳騎樓 (yǒu jiǎo qí lóu, Jau5goek3 Ke4lau2)), which was first used in Canton's building regulations in 1912, and referred to the columns forming the colonnade that supported the projecting floors that "ride" above.
 The ke lau buildings developed in Guangzhou were influenced by local traditions and the shophouses with five-foot ways of Singapore, which were first built following the instructions of Stamford Raffles given in his town plan soon after the founding of the colony in the early 19th century.
 Ke lau were built in Southern China (Guangdong, Guangxi and Fujian) starting in the early 20th century.
 Most of the ke lau in Guangzhou were built in the 1930s until the outbreak of the Sino-Japanese war, and few were built after that period.